vinsol/worldly/README.md

 1. [ ] Improve performance by utilizing the OTP.
 1. [ ] Add proper localization support.
 1. [ ] Better Documentation
+1. [ ] Allow countries or regions to be extended in App
 1. [x] Publish to Hex.
 1. [x] Add Tests